 No fault divorce came into effect in England and Wales on 6 April 2022.

-This is the most significant change to divorce law since 1969 with big changes for the divorce process.
+This was the most significant change to divorce law since 1969, bringing major changes to the divorce process.

 In this guide, we’ll explore:

-• The five ways that the divorce process has changed
+- The five ways the divorce process has changed

 5 ways the divorce process has changed

-The new divorce system is significantly different to the one it replaced on 6 April 2022.
+The new divorce system is significantly different from the one it replaced on 6 April 2022.

 Here’s how the divorce process has changed.